slipguru/PyCGH/doc/index.rst

 :Repository: https://bitbucket.org/slipguru/pycgh

 |project_name| is a Python library for the analysis of aCGH data.
-It consists mainly of three parts:
+It consists mainly of three components:

- * A python wrapper for the *CGHNormaliter* algorithm **Insert CGHNormaliter reference**, a preprocessing step required to normalizeCGH signals.
+ * A python wrapper for the *CGHNormaliter* algorithm [CGHNormaliter]_, a preprocessing step required to normalizeCGH signals.
  * A script which creates synthetic aCGH data, for testing purposes.
  * eFLLat, an algorithm which uses a dictionary learning approach to discover common patterns in aCGH data.